CHILDREN'S LITERATURE ASSEMBLY

 Decorative Picture

-It's time for CLA members to vote for three CLA Board of Directors.
-Board terms are for three years, beginning January 1, 2021.
+It's time for CLA members to vote for three members of the CLA Board of Directors.
+Board terms are for three years, beginning January 1, 2026.

 Candidate statements can be found below and on the ballot.
-The ballot can be accessed via the button below.
-You will need to log in to your CLA account to access the ballot.
-Voting begins on Friday, October 2, 2020.
-Please submit your ballot by Friday, October 16, 2020
+Once the election commences, you will be able to access the ballot via the button below.
+You will need to log in to your CLA account to access the ballot, but voting will be anonymous.
+Voting begins on Monday, October 6th at 9 am EST. Please submit your ballot by Wednesday October 15th, 2025 at 5 pm EST.

 Membership